MarkoSagadin/arch-install/README.md

 3. Boot using the USB drive:

+4. Partition the disk, create root, swap and efi if needed, format them and mount them.
+This is described in Arch install guide.

-4. Run the following commands on the terminal:
+5. Run the following commands on the terminal:
 ```bash
 sudo pacman -Sy
 sudo pacman -S git